cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 Step 4: Iterate through the solution
 ====================================
-A simple solver has been provided for you and is described in the :ref:`Theory of ODE section <theory_ode_solutions>`, or you can easily write your own following the steps below.
+A simple solver has been provided for you already, as outlined in :ref:`<solver>`.
+Please visit that page for details of its operation, or you can easily write your own following the steps below.

-This part will make use of a simple routine to step through the solution iterations using the Euler method to update the state variables.
+We now make use of a simple routine to step through the solution iterations using the Euler method to update the state variables.
 Following initialisation of some solution controls (time step, end point) there are three general parts to each iteration:

     - Computing the variables at the current timestep;